DavidLBoyd1986/aws-eks-deployment/README.md

                  - 'userName' added can log into windows instance with 'userPass' configured.
                  - Logging into windows with configured user and password isn't working right now.

-3. Required Parameters need added in parameters.json:
+3. Required Parameters need configured as CICD or Environment Variables:
-    - personalPublicIP
+    - PUBLIC_IP_RANGE
-    - userName
+    - BASTION_USERNAME
-    - userPass
+    - BASTION_PASSWORD

+4. Other Parameters that can be added directly into Parameters file:
     - bastionHostPublicKey
-    - EKSPublicKey - This should be a separate key to access EKS Nodes from Bastion Hosts.
-                   - Requires manually copying the private key to bastion hosts.
+    - EKSPublicKey